-Height and setback regulations in Waterfront Areas have proven to be constraining and unsuited for certain types of development, such as affordable housing, that the City has increasingly tried to encourage throughout the past few decades.
-In particular, the existing height and setback regulations for Waterfront Areas encourage low bases and tall and narrow forms that limit opportunities for 100 percent affordable housing or mixed-income housing in these areas.
+Height and setback regulations in Waterfront Areas have proven to be unnecessarily complex and unsuited for certain types of development, such as affordable housing, that the City has increasingly tried to encourage since the last major revision of the waterfront regulations in 2009.
+In particular, the existing height and setback regulations for Waterfront Areas encourage taller and narrower forms that limit opportunities for 100 percent affordable housing or mixed-income housing in these areas.

-Without disallowing taller and narrower forms that can be appropriate in Waterfront Areas, the Proposed Action would relax height and setback regulations to shape buildings, support creation of affordable housing, and address common site-specific challenges on waterfront sites.
+Without disallowing taller and narrower forms that can be appropriate in Waterfront Areas, the Proposed Action would relax height and setback regulations to provide additional design flexibility and to support creation of affordable housing.